 The Pyramid of the Sun held likely held extreme importance in the culture as it’s positioned so that on a certain day of the year, which is typically an equinox, the sun aligns perfectly with the Pyramid.
 Walking to the top is no easy feat with over 250 steep steps, it’s a workout.
 But anyone that is determined, regardless of age or ability can do it if you want to.

 The Pyramid of the Moon is slightly smaller than the Pyramid of the Sun at around 140 feet or 43 meters.
 It is believed that this pyramid, although smaller in size held higher importance for religious ceremonies and is the reason the avenue of the dead ends at the Pyramid of the Moon.
 It is here you can grab incredible shots of the Teotihuacan pyramids.

-Avenue of the dead
+Avenue of the Dead

 Along it, you can see several remains of murals, including El Palacio de Los Jaguares.
-In certain areas you can walk onto platforms that extend east and west off the avenue into the living quarters if the city, where they have discovered older pyramids that have been well preserved pyramids because newer civilizations would often build bigger, newer, or more intricate pyramids on top of old ones during new civilization reigns.
+In certain areas, you can walk onto platforms that extend east and west off the avenue into the living quarters of the city, where they have discovered older pyramids that have been well-preserved pyramids because newer civilizations would often build bigger, newer, or more intricate pyramids on top of old ones during new civilization reigns.

 The Temple of Quetzalcoatl

-The Temple of Quetzalcoatl also known as the Temple of the Feathered Serpent is located in the Citadel and was our favorite pyramid at Teotihuacan.
-Far inferior in size, this is believed to be one of the older pyramids and has very unique statues and designs.
+The Temple of Quetzalcoatl, also known as the Temple of the Feathered Serpent is located in the Citadel.
+It was our favorite pyramid at Teotihuacan.
+Its believed to be one of the older pyramids and has very unique statues and designs.

 Visiting the Teotihuacan pyramids is absolutely a must-do activity when visiting Mexico.
-We are grateful we were able to visit and experience this beautiful site, and for the continued efforts to preserve and educate visitors on the history of this important ancient city.
+We are grateful we were able to visit and experience this beautiful site.
+And for the continued efforts to preserve and educate visitors on the history of this important ancient city.